ironpeakservices/ironpeak.be/content/blog/the-way-of-the-cookie.md

 ;
 ```

 Ensure this rule fires as soon as possible (called *NRT* in Sentinel).
-You'll notice that this doesn't filter for *successfull* authentication attempts.
+You'll notice that this doesn't filter for *successful* authentication attempts.
-Since the email address is supposed to be interal, any attempts will be good to know about.
+Since the email address is supposed to be internal, any attempts will be good to know about.

 **2. Read-only by default**

-The default role for any user within your IT team, including security (*Sure, fire me for this*), should be readonly.
+The default role for most users within your IT team, including security (*Sure, fire me for this*), should be read-only.
 This is for a couple of reasons:

 1. Openness to your internal team.
 By still providing visibility in your tenant and not locking down all access, you stimulate people to get familiar with your systems.
 This might be an issue if you would have locked down everything and only gave people access to the one dashboard you think they should need.
 2. An awful lot of your time is spent figuring out and clicking around compared to making changes.
 So you're not impacting people on the first phase of their workflow at all.
 2. Foster prepared work.
-Since users have readonly access, they are still able to deduce a problem from your Azure tenant and come with a hypothesis.
+Since users have read-only access, they are still able to deduce a problem from your Azure tenant and come up with a hypothesis.
 (We think X is the issue or we need to implement Y to resolve the current ticket.)
 With this hypothesis, they know now what permissions are required and can then request only these least privileged ones.

 **3. Scoping is king**